 - Discuss the meaning, structure, and letter cues that you notice students using correctly. - Literal comprehension: The answers are in the text.
-Ask, "How do elephants use their trunks?
-Why do elephants have long eyelashes?"
+Ask, "How is a female lion different from a male lion?
+Why do lions have whiskers?"
 Have students read the pages that support their answers. - Inferential comprehension: The answers are in your head.
-Ask, "What else would you like to learn about elephants?
-What would you do if you had a trunk for a nose?"
+Ask, "Why do you think the lion cub stays close to the mother lioness?
+Why do you think the sound of a lion's roar can be heard up to five miles away?
+What did you learn that you didn't know before about lions?"

-- Have the students locate the high-frequency words in the text and practice writing them. - Help the students locate the words with the -ing suffix: breathing, digging, drinking, eating, and spraying. - Point out the in rime in the word skin.
-Create other words with the in ending sound (chin, fin, thin, win).
+- Have the students locate the high-frequency words in the text and practice writing them. - Find and practice the words with the CVCe pattern: male, mane, and pride. - Point out the pr onset in the word pride.
+Using magnetic letters, create other words with the pr beginning sound (prune, print, proud, pry).